Create an inventory, then decide what you can share with supervisees.

 Know your infrastructure

 McGill’s infrastructure has recently attracted special attention because the many historic buildings on the two campuses pose questions about the balance between tradition and state-of-the-art research.
-The Principal’s Report 2011-2012 includes a webpage on Infrastructure that describes how recent federal funding has transformed several of the buildings on the downtown campus, in some cases with innovations of technology and engineering, and in others with preservative renovation of the architectural heritage that makes McGill iconic.
+The 2013 Principal’s Report describes how federal funding has transformed several of the buildings on the downtown campus, in some cases with innovations of technology and engineering, and in others with preservative renovation of the architectural heritage that makes McGill iconic.